Roy Coyle

-Robert Irvine Coyle (born 31 January 1946) is a former Northern Ireland international footballer.
+Robert Irvine Coyle (born 31 January 1946) is a Northern Ireland former international footballer.
 Coyle is the most successful manager in the history of the Irish Football League.
 He is the Director of Football at Glentoran.

 Playing career

 Coyle was a "teak tough" wing-half with Ballymena United, Glentoran, Sheffield Wednesday and Grimsby Town.
 He won two Irish League titles and played in Europe six times while with Glentoran before winning five Northern Ireland international caps while playing for Sheffield Wednesday.

 Management career

 Linfield

 Roy Coyle became player-manager of Linfield in 1975.
 In his first couple of years at the club, Coyle got Linfield into the Irish Cup final but lost to Carrick Rangers A year later they lost in the Irish Cup final again, but this time to Coleraine F.C.
 The Linfield board decided to give Coyle another chance and that decision proved to be one of the best decisions ever made in Irish League football.
 Roy Coyle won 31 trophies with Linfield and left the club in 1990 after his contract was terminated.